Five Ways to Make Fruit More Fun

-S’ mores are inarguable delicious.
+S’ mores are inarguably delicious.
 Who doesn’t love melted chocolate, gooey marshmallows, and crunchy graham crackers?
 But I’ve found a way to slash the calories and fat count and up the health factor.
 I use a base of apple slices instead of graham crackers, and the result is mind–meltingly amazing!
 The apple adds a bit of juiciness that works so well with the other flavors.

 If you have never eaten your fruit in frozen form, you’re missing out.
 Each piece is like a bite of an all-natural fruit bar!
-Grab a bag of frozen berries or mango chucks from the supermarket and pop them straight into your mouth.
+Grab a bag of frozen berries or mango chunks from the supermarket and pop them straight into your mouth.
 Just check the ingredients to make sure no sugar has been added.